KePeterZ/coronet/readme.md

-# Hello World
+# Coronet
-This is a Hello World example, written in Node.js using express, ejs, and MongoDB.
+This is the repo for Coronet, the all-in-one Covid-19 application.

 ## Dependencies
 * node.js